ruepp-jenkins/docker-syncovery/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Changes to original Image

-The complete project changed over time and it can no longer be compared to the original source.

-# Features

-This version comes with:

-- Syncovery
-- Guardian
-- Remove Service

-So you can use all components as you need

 # Paths

 There are only two paths which are used: